Table of Contents

 This region offers untamed wilderness and over 40,000 species of plants, thousands of bird species, over 400 mammals and 2,5 million different insects, which make it the ideal destination for nature lovers.

-Iquitos in Peru and Manaos in Brazil are the best starting points for a trip to the Amazon where you can embark on jungle treks and river cruises to discover species such as pink dolphins, iguanas, sloths, monkeys, snakes, tapirs and caimans among others.
+Iquitos in Peru and Manaos in Brazil are the best starting points for a trip to the Amazon-a gateway from where you can embark on jungle treks and river cruises to discover species such as pink dolphins, iguanas, sloths, monkeys, snakes, tapirs and caimans among others.